 1946 — 419 West 115th Street

 Joan Vollmer-Adams was another member of the Kerouac-centered Beat circle.
-She was married to an American soldier who had been off in the war for years, and had a young daughter by her.
+She was married to an American soldier who had been off in the war for years, and had a young daughter by him.
 In June 1945 she rented a large apartment at 419 West 115th Street, just off the Columbia University campus and three blocks down from the Kerouac-Parker place on 118th.

 What Allen Ginsberg called "the libertine circle" reformed in this new apartment with Joan and her daughter Julie.
 Ginsberg moved in, as did Hal Chase.
 Jack Kerouac returned from Michigan, where he had lasted with the Parker family for just a few months.
 He was soon chasing after Carr's girlfriend Celine.
 Then his wife Edie showed up and moved into the increasingly crowded apartment.

 Burroughs had an apartment down around Columbus Circle (that is, where Eighth Avenue, Broadway, and 59th Street all cross at the southwest corner of Central Park).
 He was a frequent visitor to the apartment on 115th Street and everyone soon saw that Joan liked him.
 He soon moved into the apartment, sharing a bedroom with Joan.

 Kerouac introduced Joan to Benzedrine, an amphetamine he was abusing in large quantities, staying awake and talking constantly for a day and a half at a time.
 At the time you could buy it in inhaler form over the counter without a prescription.
 They abused it by removing the accordion-folded Benzedrine-saturated paper strip and soaking it in a cup of hot coffee to produce a very potent stimulant drink.
 Meanwhile Kerouac was coasting along in what was called the "52-20 club", unemployed men drawing $20 per week from the government for fifty-two weeks.